SupaxInc/multimodal-llm-from-scratch/resources/PaliGemma-VLM.md

 2. Maintain spatial relationships through position encodings
 3. Enable global reasoning through transformer's self-attention
 4. Create rich, context-aware representations of image patches

-The key innovation shown in the diagram is treating image patches as a sequence, similar to words in text, allowing direct application of transformer architectures to vision tasks.